ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

 The algorithm property is chosen from the controlled [SPDX vocabulary of checksum types](http://spdx.org/rdf/terms#ChecksumAlgorithm), making it easy for processors to recalculate checksum values to verify them.
-Common algorithms that many providers woiuld use include `spdx:checksumAlgorithm_sha256` and `spdx:checksumAlgorithm_md5`.
+Common algorithms that many providers would use include `spdx:checksumAlgorithm_sha256` and `spdx:checksumAlgorithm_md5`.
 Note specifically that the `spdx:checksumAlgorithm_sha256` value is inside of an `@id` property so that the SPDX namespace from the context definition is used to define the algorithm URI.

 Back to [top](#top)